 You want to put your event in the spotlight, increase social shares or even achieve virality?
 Think pictures.
 Creative photos can convey the great experience of your event and compel both attendees and your online audience into sharing pictures to promote your event.
-A picture speaks a thousand words, it’s understood intuitively and enables a much stronger connection than a press release.
-Here are the do’s and don’ts of leveraging an event photocall for your marketing purposes.
-Trust us, it is much more complicated than getting some custom clothing.

 The Ultimate Guide to Properly Use Photocalls at Events